apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/plugin.md

 The `feature` specification's `value` attribute references a reverse domain-style identifier.
 This corresponds to a path within the Cordova BlackBerry WebWorks repo's `framework/ext/src` directory.
-Add a `framework/ext/src/org/apache/cordova/echo` directory and and add a `Echo.java` file.
+Add a `framework/ext/src/org/apache/cordova/echo` directory and add a `Echo.java` file.

 The `Echo.java` needs to define a class that extends the `Plugin`